 Sponsor: Morgan Schmidt (rm.
 108)

 The Putnam City High School Student Council is an organization that gives the student body a voice in the day to day operations of the school by involving students with decision making and provides a forum for student opinions.
-Other objectives of Student Council include encouraging student involvement, coordination student activities, and promoting the general welfare of the school.
+Other objectives of Student Council include encouraging student involvement, coordinating student activities, and promoting the general welfare of the school.
 Student Council officers are selected in the spring through elections and interviews.
 All returning students who meet the qualifications may run for office.
 Students selected as an officer will be in 4th period Student Council class.
 Student Council Representatives are selected at the beginning of the year.
 These positions, which are not a part of the class, are open to all grades and meet twice a month during lunch with the current Student Council officers to help publicize and coordinate school events.